careerfairsystems/nexpo-backend-nova/README.md

 - The tests are located in the Nexpo.Tests project.
 They currently only test the controller and services, and assumes that everything else (which is dependent) works as intended.
 - There is a TestUtils available, which is helper class for logging in to the system while testing.
 These are dependent on the mockdata in ApplicationDBContext

 There are currently more than 200 tests, which might be demanding for the computer.
 Therefore the ```./runTest.sh -help``` decalres ways to minimize this issue.
-Namely:
+Namely, by only running a fraction of the tests:

 ```
 Options:
   -start            Reset the database before running tests